nqvm/stupid-reliable-leech/README.md

 - [MLH Prizes (not all of 'em)](https://hack.mlh.io/durhack-2023-4f/prizes)

 ## I Introduction
-CNN (goated.keros) model was developed on [this](https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook).
-This CNN model was trained on 50 x 50 pixel images, with greyscale values between 0-255.
+Our Convoluted Neural Network (CNN) model (goated.keros) was developed on [this example](https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook).
+We trained it on 50 x 50 pixel images with greyscale values between 0-255.

 ## II How to use the website